 What should I watch for while using this medication?

 Visit your care team for regular checks on your progress.
-Check your heart rate and blood pressure regularly while you are taking this medication.
-Ask your care team what your heart rate should be and when you should contact them.
+Check your heart rate and blood pressure as directed.
+Know what your heart rate and blood pressure should be, and when to contact your care team.